MaryOrlova/DataSci-ReproducibleResearch-1stAssignment/PA1_template.md

 ### Imputing missing data

+To impute missing values this script will replace all NAs with average values calculated from dataset.

-Creating new data frame
+First of all let's create new data frame.

 ```r
 new<-a
 ```

-Replacing all NAs in steps variable with average count of steps.
+And using impute function let's replacing NAs in steps variable with average count of steps.

 ```r